LTUC/amman-dotnet-401d2/Curriculum/Class03/LAB.md

 ## Additional Resources
 1. To check if a character or a subset exists in a string, use the Contains() method.
 	- [.Contains()](https://msdn.microsoft.com/en-us/library/dy85x1sa(v=vs.110).aspx){:target="_blank"}
-2. To ramdonly pick a number between 0 -> N, use the Random Class.
+2. To randomly pick a number between 0 -> N, use the Random Class.
 	- [Random Class](https://msdn.microsoft.com/en-us/library/system.random(v=vs.110).aspx){:target="_blank"}